jamesagarrett/Martial_Arts_Robot/README.md

 [![LIDAR Test w/ Stationary Robot](https://img.youtube.com/vi/GKys8iLUfHQ/0.jpg)](https://www.youtube.com/watch?v=GKys8iLUfHQ "LIDAR Test w/ Stationary Robot")
 ## Credits
 Thank you to Adafruit for providing code to run their PWM Driver (PCA9685.py) and the Slamtec LIDAR Sensor (adafruit_rplidar.py).
-Both programs, which contain their respective licenses, can be found under both the "src" and "test" folder along with all other \*.py files.
+Both programs, which contain their respective licenses, can be found under the "src" and "test" folders along with all other .py files.
 They can also be found at their original GitHub links:
 * PCA9685.py: https://github.com/adafruit/Adafruit_Python_PCA9685/tree/master/Adafruit_PCA9685
 * Adafruit_rplidar.py: https://github.com/adafruit/rplidar